iankitk/Data-Science-Stuff/README.md

 Enchanté,

 This repository consist of all my(indivisual and in a team) work in the field of data science and machine learning.
-Is also consist of some of the sample notebooks I referred during maintaining this repository
+Is also consist of some of the sample notebooks I referred during maintaining this repository.

 HOPE THIS HELPS

 Regards,
 Ankit Kumar
 Undergraduate Student
 Indian Institute of Technology, Kharagpur